 Keto Cheesecake (new york baked cheesecake) is a simple recipe.
 The only downside to it is that it just takes a while to let the oven cool once the cooking time has completed.

-I made a quick strawberry compote using 1 punnet strawberries and 1/2 cup water in a saucepan over medium heat, then mashing the berries into a paste.
+You can also make a quick strawberry compote using 1 punnet strawberries and 1/2 cup water in a saucepan over medium heat, then mash the berries into a paste.
 Let that cool, and you have a perfect topper for your keto cheesecake.